US Capitol police officer charged for helping rioter hide Jan 6 evidence

 Mr Riler also told the person in the middle of January to “get off of social media”.

 “They’re arresting dozens of people a day.
-Everyone that was in the building, engaged in violent acts, or destruction of property...and they’re all being charged federally with felonies,” he allegedly wrote.
+Everyone that was in the building, engaged in violent acts, or destruction of property ... and they’re all being charged federally with felonies,” he allegedly wrote.

-Mr Riley also spoke to the person on the phone, leading them to allegedly tell others that they were in contact with “capitol police” and that they should expect charges of trespassing.
+Mr Riley also spoke to the person on the phone, leading the individual to allegedly tell others that they were in contact with “capitol police” and that others should expect charges of trespassing.

 According to the chief of US Capitol Police, Tom Manger, Mr Riley has been put on administrative leave.